ronmaccms/macadThesis24/README.md

 <h3>Overview</h3>

-<p>The project centers on researching and deploying neural networks on the web as an open-source platform for the community.
-This study specifically explores Physics-Informed Neural Networks (PINNs) and Computational Fluid Dynamics (CFD) to analyze pedestrian wind comfort.
+<p>This study specifically explores Physics-Informed Neural Networks (PINNs) and Computational Fluid Dynamics (CFD) to analyze pedestrian wind comfort.
 It aims to integrate these neural network models into a web application using Three.js and other tools.
 By utilizing data from OpenWeatherMap, and OpenStreetMap, the project aims to support real-time simulations and visualizations of wind flow in urban environments.</p>

 <h3>Objectives</h3>